 No. CMEA does not require standardized testing.
 Assessment is understood primarily through narration, observation, portfolios, and thoughtful reflection.

-CMEA accredits microschools, tutorials, co-ops, and small private schools that intentionally offer Charlotte Mason education and operate with a clear governance structure.
+CMEA accredits microschools and small private schools that intentionally offer Charlotte Mason education and operate with a clear governance structure.

 No. CMEA accreditation is philosophical and educational, not governmental.
 Schools must separately meet any state licensing or legal requirements applicable to their operations.